 Liberia borders Guinea, Sierra Leone and Ivory Coast.
 Guinea and Sierra Leone are among the three West African countries desperately hit by the Ebola virus.
 Those countries continue to report new cases of the disease while Liberia is now at zero new cases.

-Kateh made these statements on Tuesday, March 16 in Monrovia, when he addressed the Ministry of Information Culture Affairs and Tourism daily press briefing on Ebola.
+Kateh made these statements on Tuesday, March 16 in Monrovia, when he addressed the Ministry of Information Culture Affairs and Tourism’s daily press briefing on Ebola.

-Kateh said, “Ivory Coast has maintained their surveillance and Ivory Coast has not reported a case.
+Kateh said, “Ivory Coast has maintained their surveillance, and Ivory Coast has not reported a case.
 If Ivory Coast can do that, Liberia can do just that now that we are maintaining zero.”
-He said trainings are underway for several residents of Sinje, Grand Cape Mount County who are expected to serve as surveillance officers upon completing the trainings.
+He said training was underway for several residents of Sinje, Grand Cape Mount County who are expected to serve as surveillance officers upon completing the training.

 “We have to strengthen the surveillance system.
 [A few] things that [are] very critical in the Ebola fight [are] community involvement, community empowerment, and community ownership,” he said.